stuhli/awesome-event-ids/README.md

 # Awesome Event IDs

-> Collection of Event ID ressources useful for Digital Forensics and Incident Response
+> Collection of Event ID resources useful for Digital Forensics and Incident Response

 In incidents, analysts are often faced with the problem of interpreting unknown event IDs.
 The event itself does not always contain the desired information.